 These weeks are life-changing.
 Veterans who have shared similar experiences can meet and explore ways to overcome the challenges of sight loss.
 Time and again people who join us nervously on the first morning tell us they don't want to leave at the end of the week.
 If you know of a veteran with sight loss request a callback to discuss FREE support or download an application form.

-As someone who is new to Blind Veterans UK, we will invite you to spend a week at one of our three training centres.
-During this time
+As someone who is new to Blind Veterans UK, we will invite you to spend a week at one of our two training centres.
+During this time:

 Blind Veterans UK is not just about learning to cope day-to-day.
 It is about living independently and moving forward with life.